Pope Francis, voice for the poor who transformed the Catholic Church, dies on Easter Monday

 He sought to reform the church by tackling elitist mentalities among the clergy, demanding a compassionate approach to divorced and gay Catholics and insisting that the church welcome everyone.

-He took a series of measures to clean up financial corruption in the Vatican, and to tackle the scourge of clerical sexual abuse, including laws to hold bishops accountable for coverups.
+He took a series of measures to address financial corruption in the Vatican, and to tackle clerical sexual abuse, including laws to hold bishops accountable for coverups.
 Francis also sought an enlarged role for women working in the Vatican and authorized priests to offer blessings to same-sex couples.

 He built bridges with the Muslim world, while seeking to play the role of peacemaker in the face of global conflicts, particularly in Ukraine and the Middle East.